nodejs/node/doc/api/documentation.md

 The HTML template is located at `doc/template.html`.

-If you find an error in this documentation, please [submit an issue][] or see [the contributing guide][] for directions on how to submit a patch.
+If errors are found in this documentation, please [submit an issue][] or see [the contributing guide][] for directions on how to submit a patch.

 ## Stability Index

 <!--type=misc-->

-Throughout the documentation, you will see indications of a section's stability.
+Throughout the documentation are indications of a section's stability.
 The Node.js API is still somewhat changing, and as it matures, certain parts are more reliable than others.
 Some are so proven, and so relied upon, that they are unlikely to ever change at all.
 Others are brand new and experimental, or known to be hazardous and in the process of being redesigned.

 The stability indices are as follows: